 Gems and Jewellery Export Promotion Council of India (GJEPC)

+The GJEPC was created in 1966.
 The Council is supported by the Indian government as part of the country’s long-term development program.
 The scope of its activity stretches from diamond marketing in India to promotion of Indian diamond and jewellery exports on the international market.

 The Council organises various international diamond events and exhibitions throughout India.

 The Council comprises more than 6 500 members from all over the country.
-The head office is situated in Mumbai.
+The head office is located in Mumbai.
 There are also 5 regional offices situated in major jewellery industry centres of the country.

-Chairman – Praveen Shankar Pandya.
+Chairman – Praveenshankar Pandya.

 Dubai Multi Commodities Centre (DMCC)